 Soil characteristics also determine whether an area is particularly suited to agriculture or timber production.
 The GMA requires local jurisdictions to identify and protect agricultural and timber lands of long-term commercial significance.
-There have been no substantive changes to soils suitable for agriculture and timber with most of the western half of Clark County containing soils suitable for agriculture and nearly all of the county containing either prime or good forest soils.
-With no change to the UGAs under this Alternative, there would be no additional impacts related to prime soils and timber lands in addition to those identified in the 2007 FEIS.
+There have been no substantive changes to soils suitable for agriculture and timber with most of the western half of Clark County containing soils suitable for agriculture and nearly the entire county containing either prime or good forest soils.